winterop-com/servicekit/docs/guides/app-hosting.md

 # App Hosting

-Chapkit enables hosting static web applications (HTML/JS/CSS) alongside your FastAPI service, allowing you to serve dashboards, admin panels, documentation sites, and other web UIs from the same server as your API.
+Servicekit enables hosting static web applications (HTML/JS/CSS) alongside your FastAPI service, allowing you to serve dashboards, admin panels, documentation sites, and other web UIs from the same server as your API.

 ## Quick Start